vavilen84/hugo_blog/content/javascript/2022/01/redux_in_react_app.en.md

 ```

 In an example above we used:
-1. [combineReducers](https://redux.js.org/api/combinereducers) in order to have possibility to extend our app in the future.
+1. [combineReducers](https://redux.js.org/api/combinereducers) in order to have the possibility to extend our app in the future.
-2. 2nd "enhancer" param [composeWithDevTools()](https://github.com/zalmoxisus/redux-devtools-extension) - [here](https://www.youtube.com/watch?v=IlM7497j6LY) you can find a great demo.
+2. 2nd "enhancer" param [composeWithDevTools()](https://github.com/zalmoxisus/redux-devtools-extension) which adds devTools to our middlewares - [here](https://www.youtube.com/watch?v=IlM7497j6LY) you can find a great demo.
-3. [thunk](https://github.com/reduxjs/redux-thunk) middleware for Redux - it allows to return a function with "dispatch" param in our "actions" instead of a simple object.
+3. [thunk](https://github.com/reduxjs/redux-thunk) middleware for Redux - it allows us to return a function with a "dispatch" param in our "actions" instead of a simple object.
 4. [logger](https://www.npmjs.com/package/redux-logger) - Logger for Redux.

-### Reducer
+# Reducer

 A reducer's function signature is: (state, action) => newState